themanyone/crap/README.md

 ## Craptastic rules.

-An extendable and growing set of rules turns `crap` code into C.
+An extendable and growing set of rules turns `crap` code into `C99`.

 **String mangling.** Beware, the `crap` preprocessor also processes string literals (except for our special triple-quoted string extension,